-The Canadian Information Centre for International Credentials (CICIC) Pan-Canadian Quality Assurance Framework for the Assessment of International Academic Credentials $(QAF)^1$ is a code of good practice, which can be voluntarily adopted by and guide policies of Canadian assessing organizations.
+The Canadian Information Centre for International Credentials (CICIC) Pan-Canadian Quality Assurance Framework for the Assessment of International Academic Credentials (QAF) is a code of good practice, which can be voluntarily adopted by and guide policies of Canadian assessing organizations.
 All organizations that adhere to QAF subscribe to its 64 principles and recommendations.

-Canadian assessing organizations that voluntarily wish to adopt QAF must demonstrate adherence, by submitting documented evidence, followed by a peer-review process coordinated by CICIC.
-The outcome of the process results in a confirmation of adherence.2 In cases where an assessing organization requires corrective measures to be implemented before adherence can be affirmed, CICIC will issue a letter to confirm provisional adherence, conditional upon the implementation of said corrective measures within a specific timeframe.
+Canadian assessing organizations that have adopted QAF must demonstrate continued adherence, on a cyclical basis through a self-assessment process, followed by a peerreview process coordinated by CICIC.
+The outcome of the process results in a confirmation of continued adherence.
+In cases where an assessing organization requires corrective measures to be implemented before continued adherence can be reaffirmed, CICIC will issue a letter to confirm provisional adherence, conditional upon the implementation of said corrective measures within a specific timeframe.
 A follow-up date will also be set, at which time it will be verified that the corrective measures have been met and implemented.

-The Tool 1 - QAF Application Form for New Assessing Organization serves as the mechanism by which a Canadian assessing organization can formally communicate to CICIC its intention to adopt QAF within its policies and demonstrate adherence to it.
-Adherence to QAF can be demonstrated through the self-assessment process by providing supporting documentation and comments and by using a scale3 for specific criteria.
+The Tool 2 - Self-Assessment Form serves as the mechanism by which a Canadian assessing organization demonstrates continued adherence to QAF.
+Adherence to QAF can be demonstrated through the self-assessment process by providing supporting documentation and comments and by using a scale for specific criteria.
 Carrying out a self-assessment will result in one of five possible outcomes: